About

 Why It Is Different

-It structures what must be achieved, connects it across the organization, and helps determine whether everything important is realistically capable of coming together before problems become visible operationally.
+The System of Achievement structures what must be achieved, connects it across the organization, and helps leadership determine whether everything important is realistically capable of coming together before problems become visible operationally.

 Why Organizations Take This Seriously

-• Supported by patented systems and methods
+Supported by patented systems and methods.

 "Before SP Attain, we had no clear way to connect strategy, operations, and execution together."